National Churchill Museum: Churchill's Living Memorial: St. Mary, the Virgin, Aldermanbury

 In 1965, the removal process of St. Mary's began.
 Workers labeled each of the 7,000 stones, noting their location in the church.
 More than 700 tons of blocks were shipped to Fulton via boat and rail.
 In the transportation process, the stones got out of order, complicating the reconstruction of the church.

 The foundation stone was laid in October 1966, and by May 1967, the last stone was in place.
 However, the project required another two years of work to finish reconstructing the interior.
 English woodcarvers, working from pre-war photographs, created carvings for the pulpit, baptismal font, and balcony.
 Blenko Glass Company, an American firm, manufactured the glass for the windows, and a Dutch firm cast five new bronze bells for the tower.
 Noel Mander, the fire warden who watched St. Mary's burn in 1940, built the organ and helped assure authenticity of the interior details.
 There were two departures from the Wren design: an organ gallery in the west wall, and a window in the tower to illuminate the stairway.

-Dedication ceremonies for St. Mary's and The Winston Churchill Memorial and Library were held on May 7, 1969.
+Dedication ceremonies for St. Mary's and the Winston Churchill Memorial and Library were held on May 7, 1969.
 During the course of the ceremonies, the Rev. Anthony Tremlett, the Bishop of Dover, England, re-hallowed St. Mary's as a place of worship.
-In 1992, the Eagle Squadrons Association named St. Mary's as its official chapel, and in 2009, the museum was declared “America’s National Churchill Museum” by the United States Congress.
+In 1992, the Eagle Squadrons Association named St. Mary's as its official chapel.
+In 2009 the US House of Representatives passed H.Res.
+390, declaring the Winston Churchill Memorial and Library as “America’s National Churchill Museum."
+On March 6, 2025, Rep. Robert Onder introduced H.R.
+1945, America's National Historic Landmark Act, and Sen. Josh Hawley introduced S. 650, the companion bill in the Senate.
+If passed, the legislation will designate "America's National Churchill Museum National Historic Landmark."